particle-iot/docs/src/content/reference/device-os/firmware.md

 // The device LED will shut off during deep sleep
 ```

-On the Boron, B Series SoM, and Tracker SoM it is not useful to combine `SLEEP_MODE_DEEP` and `SLEEP_NETWORK_STANDBY` as the modem will remain on, but also be reset when the device resets, eliminating any advantage of using `SLEEP_NETWORK_STANDBY`.
+On the Boron, B-Series SoM, and Tracker SoM it is not useful to combine `SLEEP_MODE_DEEP` and `SLEEP_NETWORK_STANDBY` as the modem will remain on, but also be reset when the device resets, eliminating any advantage of using `SLEEP_NETWORK_STANDBY`.

 The Gen 3 devices (Argon, Boron, Xenon) can only wake from SLEEP_MODE_DEEP by a high level on D8.
 It's not possible to exit SLEEP_MODE_DEEP based on time because the clock does not run in standby sleep mode on the nRF52.
 It's possible wake from HIBERNATE mode using other pins; you should use the newer sleep API that supports HIBERNATE if possible.